 There can be a lot of details to navigate when you hike the Ice Age Trail in Wisconsin’s fall and winter seasons: hunting season dates, trail closures on private property, and public lands where the Trail is open and hunting is also allowed.

-Visit our Hiking During Hunting Seasons page to get a full breakdown of all the things to consider.
+Visit our Hunting Seasons and the Ice Age Trail page to get a full breakdown of all the things to consider.
 Here are the main things you’ll want to remember:

 - WEAR BLAZE ORANGE or other bright colors.
 This applies to you and your pet.
 We consider October through April as Blaze Orange Season on the Trail.

 - THE TRAIL CLOSES IN SOME AREAS WHERE IT CROSSES PRIVATE PROPERTY.
 Many of our volunteer chapter coordinators know the parts of the Trail that close in their region; contact the coordinator in the area you want to hike to find out about Trail closures.
 Sections that close should also have on-the-ground signage announcing the details of the closure.

 - THE 9-DAY GUN DEER SEASON is from November 21–November 29, 2020.
 This is the most popular season and the time you’re most likely to see your hiking options limited.